Living in the UK

 Healthcare

-Read our guidance on how to get healthcare if you are an international student, including what costs you may have to pay.
+Read our guidance on how to get healthcare if you are an international student.
+This includes what services are available and what costs you may have to pay.

 You can find supermarkets and grocery stores in every town and city across the UK.
+Many supermarkets also offer online food shopping.
 Some of the biggest supermarket chains are:

 - Tesco